Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Computing optimum solutions in bidirected graphs

-\begin{claim} Let $N\subseteq G$ be an optimum solution to \bidsnP.
-The treewidth of $N$ is~$O(\sqrt k)$. \end{claim} \begin{proof} Assume that the treewidth of $N$ is at least $6\sqrt{k}$.
+\thmalgplanarbiDSN* \begin{proof} The proof hinges on the fact that an optimum solution $N\subseteq G$ to \bidsnP has treewidth less than $6\sqrt k$.
+To show this, assume to the contrary that the treewidth of $N$ is at least $6\sqrt{k}$.
 It is well-known that this implies that $N$ contains a $6\sqrt{k}\times 6\sqrt{k}$ grid minor.
 Consider a planar drawing of $N$.
 Since there are only $k$ terminal pairs, we can have at most $2k$ terminals.
 By the pigeon-hole principle, the grid minor contains some $3\times 3$ grid minor $M$ for which no terminal touches any of the faces in the interior of $M$ in the drawing.
 We can see $M$ as consisting of a poly-cycle $O$ with all other vertices of $M$ touching faces in the interior of~$O$ in the drawing.
-In particular, removing $O$ from $M$ will leave a non-empty connected component (the interior of $O$) which contains no terminals.
-This however contradicts \autoref{lem:cycle-split}, as replacing $O$ with a directed cycle and removing the interior of $O$ gives a feasible solution of smaller cost.
-Note that such a solution would also be planar, and thus the treewidth of the optimum planar solution is $O(\sqrt k)$. \cqed \end{proof}
+In particular, removing $O$ from $M$ will leave a non-empty connected component (the interior of~$O$) which contains no terminals.
+This however contradicts \autoref{lem:cycle-split}.
+Note that such a solution would also be planar, and thus the treewidth of the optimum planar solution is~$O(\sqrt k)$.